Harvey du Cros

 William Harvey du Cros (19 June 1846 – 21 December 1918) was a Dublin-born financier who became the founder of the pneumatic tyre industry by supporting development of the innovations of John Boyd Dunlop and mass-producing Dunlop's tyres.

 Later in life du Cros was described by the Revue Franco-Anglaise as dapper, below middle height and of robust build with an expressive face and a high forehead.
 Quite modest and of a retiring disposition his pleasant open face invited friendship and confidence.
 He seemed to have a ready willingness to listen.
 Just 65 inches tall and a noted athlete in his youth, he remained an enthusiastic cyclist and a skilful boxer into his middle age.

-He was briefly a Conservative Party politician of England.
+He was briefly a Conservative Party politician in England.

 Early career

 Son of Edouard Pierre du Cros who was of French Huguenot descent and Maria Molloy he was educated at The King's Hospital, Dublin.
 He married Annie Jane Roy in 1866 when he was just 20.
 Advised when aged 30 to take up sport for the sake of his health he made himself Ireland's boxing champion at two weights and Ireland's fencing champion as well as founding and captaining a team which won the Irish Rugby championship.
 By the time he reached his late-twenties du Cros had formed his six sons into a successful team of racing cyclists, The Invincibles.
 The team rode on solid tyred penny farthing bicycles.
 He was made president of the Irish Cyclists' Association.